ClojureBridge/curriculum/TEACHING.md

 Room Setup
 ----------
-It works best to have attendees sit around tables facing each other.
-That encourages attendees to help each other and make it easier for TAs to get to them to help out.
+It works best to have attendees sit around tables, facing one another.
+This encourages attendees to help one another and makes it easier for TAs to walk around the room, answering questions.

 Presentation of the Material
 ----------------------------